sjhloco/nornir_validate/README.md

 | wifi | Interface groups (Interfaces and wlans) | ❌ | ❌ | ❌ | ❌ | ✅ | ❌
 | wifi | flexconnect groups (group and ap count) | ❌ | ❌ | ❌ | ❌ | ✅ | ❌

+- Integers (count): Any output that is a numerical value (like route table summary, MAC count, BGP received prefixes, etc) can use an exact value (must be an integer), less than a value ("<15"), more than a value (">15"), between a range ("10<->20") or tolerance percentage either side of a value ("10%15")
+- Strict mode: Can be used to ensure of an exact match, no more, no less (for dictionaries or lists)
+- Explicit states: This means that the state isnt manually entered in the vlaidate file rather that it is automatically  explixlty expected to be in a good state.
 - Management ACL: Validation of the allowed management addresses for SSH and HTTP on ASA (including in source interface) or an extended ACL (IP and any port) on other platforms (assumes seq is 10, 20, etc)
-- Module assumes it a status of 'ok', can overide this by defining a status (such as active or standby for nxos sup)
+- Module assumes it a status of 'ok', however unliek eoxplxit states thise can be overiden by defining a status (such as active or standby for nxos sup)
 - Routing table: Uses a string for a single next-hop or a list if there are multiple next-hops

 - BGP peers: If peers have same the IP uses those from the upper address family (for example with MPLS VPN will ignore IPv4 and only use VPNv4 peer)
-- Integers (count): Any output that is a numerical value (like route table summary, MAC count, BGP received prefixes, etc) can use an exact value (must be an integer), less than a value ("<15"), more than a value (">15"), between a range ("10<->20") or tolerance percentage either side of a value ("10%15")

 <!-- | Validation | Strict | IOS/IOS-XE | NXOS | ASA | WLC | Palo
 | ---------- | ------ | ---------- | ---- | --- | --- | ----------